kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-service.md

 If you get this far, something very strange is happening.
 Your `Service` is running, has `Endpoints`, and your `Pods` are actually serving.
-You have DNS working, `iptables` rules installed, and `kube-proxy` does not seem to be misbehaving.
+You have DNS working, and `kube-proxy` does not seem to be misbehaving.
 And yet your `Service` is not working.
 You should probably let us know, so we can help investigate!

 Contact us on
 [Slack](/docs/troubleshooting/#slack) or